GFCI outlet dimming lights

 Electrical

-The answer to 'GFCI outlet dimming lights' is that a GFCI (ground fault circuit interrupter) outlet can sometimes cause lights to dim or flicker.
-This is a common issue that can have several potential causes, including a faulty GFCI, an overloaded circuit, or a problem with the wiring.
+The answer to 'GFCI outlet dimming lights' is that a GFCI (Ground Fault Circuit Interrupter) outlet can sometimes cause lights to dim or flicker.
+This is a common issue that can be caused by a few different factors.
+The GFCI outlet is designed to quickly shut off power in the event of a ground fault, which can sometimes be triggered by the normal operation of certain electrical devices like dimmable lights.

 Step-by-Step Guide